Clea Shearer: Career

 Shearer met her business partner, Joanna Teplin, in 2015, and within hours of first meeting, the two began building their business, deciding on a name, setting up their website, domain, and social media handles, designing their logo and filling out paperwork.
 Their business, The Home Edit, began to take off after they organized actress Christina Applegate's house in exchange for an Instagram post about them on Applegate's account.
 On September 4, 2018, Master the Mess, a reality home improvement series hosted by Shearer and Teplin, was released on DirecTV.
 A Netflix show about the business, Get Organized with The Home Edit, hosted by Shearer and Teplin, was released on September 9, 2020, and its second season was released on April 1, 2022.
 In January 2022, Walmart announced it was teaming up with Shearer and Teplin for a new product line of organizational tools that were easy to use and tied to specific rooms.
 Shearer stated that one of their biggest goals at The Home Edit is "making sure we democratize organization as much as possible."

 On February 23, 2022, it was announced that Reese Witherspoon's media company, Hello Sunshine, had acquired The Home Edit.

 On June 5, 2023, it was announced that a revival of Extreme Makeover: Home Edition was in development at ABC.
 On May 7, 2024, the series was ordered with Shearer and Joanna Teplin as co-hosts.
-The revival premiered on January 2, 2025.
+The revival premiered on January 2, 2025, and has been on hiatus since February 20, 2025.